sugarlabs/musicblocks/guide/README.md

 Note that the pitch name can also be specified using a *Text* block.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/Keyboard%20Chart.svg'</img>
-Please refer to the above picture for a visual representation of where a certain note is located in a keyboard or staff.
+Please refer to the above picture for a visual representation of where notes are located on a keyboard or staff.

 <a name="CHORDS">
 ### 2.3 Chords